Monday, June 17, 2024

 conclude mset_of(insertion_sort(empty)) = mset_of(empty)

-In the case for xs = node(x, xs'), after applying the definitions of insertion_sort and mset_of, we need to show that
+In the case for xs = node(x, xs'), after applying the definitions of insertion_sort and mset_of, it suffices show that

 equations